YevhenShashnin/cheat_sheet/README.md

 </ul>
 <b>Getters and Setters in Object</b>
 <p>Give to us posibility to define methods in object that set and get value of it</p>
+<b>Object freeze()</b>
+<p>Freezing an object is equivalent to preventing extensions and then changing all existing properties' descriptors' configurable to false — and for data properties, writable to false as well.
+Nothing can be added to or removed from the properties set of a frozen object.
+Any attempt to do so will fail, either silently or by throwing a TypeError exception (most commonly, but not exclusively, when in strict mode).</p>
+<p>Do shallow freeze</p>
  </details>